DataThings/datathings.github.io/content/post/lstm.md

 ## Language Translation
 Language translation can be seen as a [sequence-to-sequence](https://www.tensorflow.org/tutorials/seq2seq) mapping.
-A group of researchers, in collaboration with NVidia published details on how to tame LSTM for such task ([part1](https://devblogs.nvidia.com/parallelforall/introduction-neural-machine-translation-with-gpus/), [part2] (https://devblogs.nvidia.com/parallelforall/introduction-neural-machine-translation-gpus-part-2/), [part 3] (https://devblogs.nvidia.com/parallelforall/introduction-neural-machine-translation-gpus-part-3/)).
+A group of researchers, in collaboration with Nvidia published details on how to tame LSTM for such task ([part1](https://devblogs.nvidia.com/parallelforall/introduction-neural-machine-translation-with-gpus/), [part2] (https://devblogs.nvidia.com/parallelforall/introduction-neural-machine-translation-gpus-part-2/), [part 3] (https://devblogs.nvidia.com/parallelforall/introduction-neural-machine-translation-gpus-part-3/)).
-In a nutshell, they created a neural net with an encoder to compress the text to a higher abstract vectorial representation and a decoder to decode to the target language.
+In a nutshell, they created a neural net with an encoder to compress the text to a higher abstract vectorial representation and a decoder to decode it back to the target language.

 {{< figure src="https://devblogs.nvidia.com/parallelforall/wp-content/uploads/2015/06/figure1_encoder-decoder1-300x126.png" title="Machine translation encoder/decoder architecture" >}}